Where Is The Original Divine Mercy Image And How To Visit It?

 You can visit Shrine’s website here, however Mass times have not been updated recently so the best way to find most recent Mass times is at the Shrine itself (on your left as soon as you enter the Shrine).

-You can see the live online broadcast from the Shrine here.
+You can watch the live online broadcast from the Shrine here.

 You can read herehow to travel to Vilnius cheaply or even for free.